-Little Vumbura A beautiful camp built unobtrusively beneath the shady canopy of an ancient Okavango forest, Little Vumbura, accessible only by boat, is the epitome of island living in the midst of the water wonderland that is the Delta.
+Little Vumbura A beautiful camp built unobtrusively beneath a canopy of an ancient Okavango forest, Little Vumbura, accessible only by boat, is the epitome of island living in the midst of the water wonderland that is the Delta.
 Surrounded as it is by water, and with its proximity to large channels, a boat or a traditional-style mokoro are both excellent ways to explore this area, while classic game drives take in the plains game and predators that inhabit the area in good numbers.
 Little Vumbura is situated in a concession leased from remote rural communities organised under the Okavango Community Trust.

-• 6 tents • 100% solar • game drives • mokoro • boating • catch-and-release fishing
+- 6 tents (1 family) game drives village visit mokoro boating nature walks - hot air ballooning catch-and-release fishing